Cyprus rescue package may equal half its economy

 LONDON UK shares advanced on Friday as financials rose, with earnings in focus among smaller firms as Beazley jumped after a strong set of results.

-NICOSIA Cyprus, the fifth euro zone country to seek emergency funding from Europe, may need a bailout that is more than half the size of its 17.3 billion euro (13.83 billion economy, euro zone officials said on Tuesday even though the government declined to speculate on the amount.
+NICOSIA Cyprus, the fifth euro zone country to seek emergency funding from Europe, may need a bailout that is more than half as big as its 17.3 billion euro economy, officials said on Tuesday.

 The Mediterranean island, with a banking sector heavily exposed to debt-crippled Greece, said on Monday it was formally applying for help from the European Union's rescue funds.